nathankagi/procedural-terrain/blog.md

 I have been looking for some more simulation style projects to attempt.
 Recently I have been really enjoying some of the virtual environment apps.
 One I use all the time while working or studying is [Virtual Cottage](https://store.steampowered.com/app/1369320/Virtual_Cottage/).
 For some time I have been wanting to attempt a terrain simulation project and I thought a terrain simulation would work quite well for something like this.

-### Resources

-I have to acknowledge [Sebastian Lague](https://www.youtube.com/@SebastianLague) and the videos made on procedural terrain generation that partially inspired me to try sommething like this.

 ## First Implementation

 I will be using Rust and [bevy](https://bevyengine.org/), a game engine built in rust, for this project.
 There were several candidates when choosing something to render these models.
 I was considering using a library to use Vulkan or OpenGL directly in either C/C++ or Rust.
 At least initially, the simplicity of rendering with bevy makes it a good choice to start so I can focus on the actual code rather than spending time getting a triangle on the screen.